 How do I pick a CPU air cooler?

 There’s so much to consider.
 It would be easy to simply go for the biggest one you can get, but that ignores case constraints, the TDP of your processor, your budget, and aesthetics.
 At least you can rest assured that our picks will serve you well with the appropriate accompanying hardware.

 The best cooler is one that you can install in your particular rig, give it a stress test under a high heat load, tune the fan curves if necessary and then forget about it.
 RGB models excepted, a good quality air cooler is unseen and never draws attention.
 You know you’ve made a good choice when you’ve gone months happily gaming away or doing whatever it is you do on your system with barely a thought about your cooling.

 What CPU sockets do air coolers work with?

 Not all coolers support all CPU sockets.
 Cooling for AMD Threadripper CPUs can be tricky for example.
-Also, Intel 12th Gen LGA1700 compatibility is becoming a topic of discussion.
+Also, Intel 12th Gen LGA1700 compatibility is more and more important these days.
 So, if you’re planning on building an Alder Lake system, pay close attention to the list of supported sockets.
 Stock from earlier in 2021 will definitely lack support.
 You can expect manufacturers to offer compatible mounting kits and updated SKU’s but if you’re planning on upgrading to 12th Gen, make sure you check with the retailer or manufacturer to ensure your choice of cooler includes LGA 1700 support now, or if it will in the future.